8wgf3b/books/README.md

 # BOOKS

- My repo for solutions for some of the books I read, preferably in q.
+ My repo for solutions for some of the books I read.

 ## Books